leonroussel/strava_analyse_data/README.md

 # strava_analyse_data
-Create graphs/diagramms to analyse your trainings.
+This simple project is made to help you improve your shape every week by analysing your trainings.